Self-Taught vs. Bass Lessons: Honest Trade-offs

-Self-teaching on bass is absolutely viable — plenty of great players have gotten there with YouTube, method books, and patient time — and lessons mostly exist to fix what self-learners tend to miss: technique blind spots, practice habits that stick, and ear training.
-I have been teaching since 1985, and I still take lessons myself with my current teacher Kevin Bales, so this post is not a pitch for one side over the other.
-It is an honest look at what each approach does well, where each one tends to come up short, and how most working musicians actually end up combining the two.
+Self-teaching on bass is absolutely viable (plenty of great players have gotten there with YouTube, method books, and patient time), and lessons mostly exist to fix what self-learners tend to miss, things like technique blind spots, practice habits that stick, and ear training.
+I have been teaching since 1985, and I still take lessons myself with my current teacher Kevin Bales, so I'm not pushing one side over the other.
+Both do some things well, both fall short somewhere, and most working musicians end up using both.

 What self-teaching does well